Oleum helanthi annui

 Helianthus annuus seed extract, the extract from the seeds of the sunflower.

-Helianthus annuus seed oil is the oil extracted from the seeds of the sunflower by cold pressing.
+Helianthus annuus seed oil is the oil obtained from the seeds of the sunflower by cold pressing.

-Helianthus annuus seed oil unsaponifiables is the residue left over from the saponification of sunflower oil as "unsaponifiable".
+Helianthus annuus seed oil unsaponifiables is the residue that remains after saponification of the sunflower oil as "non-saponifiable".

 Literature